ArchismwanChatterjee/code_playground/README.md

 This project is an interactive playground for exploring and learning SQL, Python, JavaScript, and C code execution in a user-friendly web interface.
 It is designed to help users experiment with queries and code snippets, view results instantly, and manage multiple playgrounds with ease.

+Deployed with Railway and Render using the dockerfile try it out here : [Link1](https://codeplayground-production.up.railway.app/) and [Link2](https://code-playground-9nln.onrender.com/)

 ## Why This Project?

 This project is a hands-on exploration of how modern code execution platforms like Replit, Jupyter, or SQLFiddle work under the hood.
 My goal was to build a secure, browser-based environment where users can write and execute code in Python, JavaScript, SQL, and C, seeing results instantly.